-Juicy pears, tart ruby red cranberries, and a buttery brown sugar topping come together in this downright addicting cranberry pear crumble pie.
-You won’t be able to stop stealing tastes of this pear pie filling– it’s SO GOOD.
+Juicy pears, tart ruby red cranberries, and a buttery brown sugar topping come together in this downright delicious cranberry pear crumble pie.
+You won’t be able to stop stealing tastes of this pear pie filling—it’s SO GOOD.

-And to close out the week, we have a sweet and juicy little number by the name of Cranberry Pear Crumble Pie.
-I saved the best pie for last!
-Between those creamy pears, the bursts of tart cranberry, the flaky pie crust, and the buttery brown sugar crumbles– there isn’t a soul on Thanksgiving Day who won’t beg you for this pie recipe.
+This cranberry pear crumble pie is a new favorite this time of year.
+Between those creamy pears, the bursts of tart cranberry, the flaky pie crust, and the buttery brown sugar crumbles—there isn’t a soul on Thanksgiving Day who won’t beg you for this pie recipe.
 Guaranteed.

 How to Make Cranberry Pear Crumble Pie